 We conducted our audit in accordance with International Standards on Auditing.
-Our responsibilities under those standards are further described in the A

-Financial Report section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
 We are independent of the Group in accordance with the ethical requirements that are relevant to our audit of the financial report in Papua New Guinea, and we have fulfilled our ethical responsibilities in accordance with these requirements.